 1. Use eFileTexas Self-help to file new cases for small claim and eviction cases.
 Simply answer a series of questions to help prepare and file your court forms online.

-2. Use eFileTexas to file new cases and add additional documents to existing small claim, eviction or debt claim cases.
+2. Use eFileTexas to file new cases and add additional documents to existing small claim, eviction, debt claim, along with other types of cases.
 This service does not provide a step-by-step guide as eFileTexas self-help.
 Documents have to be scanned into the program before filing.